Arts and Social Sciences

 Simon Fraser University

-Under the authority of the University Act personal information that is required by the University for academic appointment competitions will be collected.
-For further details see the collection notice.
+The position is subject to availability of funding and final approval by the SFU Board of Governors.
+Under the authority of the University Act, personal information that is required by the University for academic appointment competitions will be collected.
+For further information see the Collection Notice.